kristi11/ww-filament/README.md

 * **Enhanced Footer:**  Showing different requirements/terms/help etc. of what your business has/requires/offers

-* **Appointments:** Manage your appointments
+* **Appointment management:** Manage your appointments

 * **Email Notifications on Appointment Changes:** Receive email notifications for changes in appointments, ensuring you never miss valuable information about your upcoming appointments.
+* **Email Notifications on shop purchases: Be notified every time a purchase is made.**

 * **Full control:** On what section shows/hides from the landing page depending on your businesses need for the section